I am Dr Prem Sundar

 - Food and other Logistics

 Here comes the actual shoot.
-Most clients think they pay for this ignoring everything else before and after this whiling maintaining the backups for produced shots and scenes meticulously.
+Most clients think they pay for this ignoring everything else before and after this.
+One key activity to consider is meticulously maintaining a back up of all the data recorded during the shoot.

 The phase where the final creative is polished or various pieces put together to form the story or the film.
 Sounds simple, but, there is a lot of effort involved.